Most people are surprised at the economics behind rental property returns versus stocks’ returns over the last 145 years.

 One place to borrow the money?
 The seller, once again.

-Not every lender will allow this, so before you negotiate tooth and nail with the seller to offer you second mortgage, talk to your primary lender first.
+Not every lender will allow this, so before you negotiate tooth and nail with the seller to offer you a second mortgage, talk to your primary lender first.
 Many portfolio lenders like Visio and LendingOne do allow it however.

 It’s worth noting that FHA loans do not allow seller-held second mortgages.

-6. Collateral-Based Lenders Are More Flexible on Fund Sources
+6. Collateral-Based Lenders: Flexible on Fund Sources

 Conventional and FHA lenders are sticklers for rules and regulations.
 They may not let you borrow money from the seller, or from anyone else, to let you buy a rental property with no money down.